kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Also kube-scheduler will ignore `matchLabelKeys` in the cluster-level default constraints configuration.

 ### [v1.33] design change and a safe upgrade path
-Previously, only kube-scheduler handled `matchLabelKeys`.
+Previously, kube-scheduler just internally handled `matchLabelKeys` before the calculation of scheduling results.
-But, we changed the design to make both kube-apiserver and kube-scheduler handle `matchLabelKeys` for the reason described in [implement MatchLabelKeys in only either the scheduler plugin or kube-apiserver](#implement-matchlabelkeys-in-only-either-the-scheduler-plugin-or-kube-apiserver).
+But, we changed the implementation design to the current form to make the design align with PodAffinity's `matchLabelKeys`.

-kube-apiserver will only merge key-value labels corresponding to `matchLabelKeys` into `labelSelector` at pods creation, and it will not affect the existing pods.
+(See the detailed discussion in [the alternative section](#implement-matchlabelkeys-in-only-either-the-scheduler-plugin-or-kube-apiserver))

-So if there are unscheduled pods with `matchLabelKeys` which are already created when upgrading cluster, they may not be scheduled correctly after the upgrade.
+However, this implementation change could break `matchLabelKeys` of unscheduled pods created before the upgrade because kube-apiserver only handles `matchLabelKeys` at pods creation, that is, it doesn't handle `matchLabelKeys` at existing unscheduled pods.
-For a safe upgrade path from v1.32 to v1.33, kube-scheduler would handle not only `matchLabelKeys` from the default constraints, but also all in-coming pods during v1.33.
+So, for a safe upgrade path from v1.32 to v1.33, kube-scheduler would handle not only `matchLabelKeys` from the default constraints, but also all incoming pods during v1.33.
-We'll change kube-scheduler to only concern `matchLabelKeys` from the default constraints at v1.34 for efficiency, assuming `matchLabelKeys` of all in-coming pods are handled by kube-apiserver.
+We're going to change kube-scheduler to only concern `matchLabelKeys` from the default constraints at v1.34 for efficiency, assuming kube-apiserver handles `matchLabelKeys` of all incoming pods.

 ### Test Plan